 Samantha Aponte is new to Tulsa and hails from Miami, Florida.
 She began her career in education when she joined Teach for America in 2015 and was selected to teach in Oklahoma City.
 During her time in the corps, she taught 5th grade English Language Arts on the South side of Oklahoma City.
 For the last 2 summers, she has served as an Upper Elementary Literacy advisor for Teach for America's national institute in Tulsa, and began her work with Tulsa Honor Academy as a 5th grade ELA teacher 2 years ago.
 She currently serves as the Literacy Specialist at THA as well as the middle school assistant principal for ELA.

 Ms. Aponte graduated in 2015 from The University of Florida with a B.S. in Advertising and a B.A. in International Studies.
-She will graduate in December of 2020 with a Master of Science in Teaching Learning and Leadership with a focus on Reading & Literacy from OSU.
+She graduated in December of 2020 with a Master of Science in Teaching Learning and Leadership with a focus on Reading & Literacy from OSU.

 Ryan Atkins is originally from Perkins, OK.
 He graduated from Oklahoma State University and began his career as an electrical engineer at a small company in Tulsa.
 After working for a few years, Mr. Atkins had a desire to become a teacher.
 He joined the Tulsa Honor Academy staff in 2016.
 Mr. Atkins is the Assistant Principal of Operations for the 2020-2021 school year.